 5. Rest Your Eyes

 Spending hours each day in front of a computer screen or other digital device can lead to eye strain, fatigue, and dry eye symptoms.
 Practice the 20-20-20 rule to give your eyes their much-needed break — every 20 minutes, tear your eyes away from the screen and look at something at least 20 feet away for at least 20 seconds.

 Smoking is hazardous to your health and affects nearly all the organs in your body, including your eyes.
 Cigarette smoke in particular contains toxins that have been shown to cause cerebral lesions in the visual processing area of the brain.

 Smoking tobacco has also been linked to higher risks of sight-threatening eye diseases including age-related macular degeneration, cataracts, and diabetic retinopathy.

-7. Schedule Regular Eye Exams
+7. Schedule Regular Eye Tests

-If you're due for a routine checkup, you've noticed any changes in your vision, or you'd like to learn more about protecting your ocular health, contact Foresight Eyecare in Calgary to schedule an eye exam today!
+If you're due for a routine checkup, you've noticed any changes in your vision, or you'd like to learn more about protecting your ocular health, contact Foresight Eyecare in Calgary to schedule an eye test today!

 Closed on long weekends.